carlobortolan/SideNote/README.md

 ## INTRODUCTION

 In this fast-paced, attention-starved world, SideNote emerges as the true master of capturing and capitalizing on the elusive human attention span.
-Forget about wasting time on full-length trailers; SideNote is here to serve you the finest, most exhilarating trailers ever conceived.
+Forget about wasting time on full-length movies; SideNote is here to serve you the finest, most exhilarating trailers ever conceived.

 SideNote delivers an extensive catalog of handpicked trailers, carefully curated to maximize your adrenaline rush.
 From high-octane action flicks to sultry romances, mind-bending sci-fi adventures to side-splitting comedies, SideNote guarantees a high-energy experience like no other.
 We bring you the essence of cinema distilled into bite-sized, heart-pounding moments.